yshyam787/yshyam787.github.io/README.md

 # Welcome to my website.
-This repository is simply for the development of my website.
-Please do not use it for any references.
+This is my website, where you can easily reach out to me.
+Please do not use it for any other purposes.